 Did you know that spider plants are one of the only popular house plants to produce oxygen at night?
 This makes them a good addition to your bedroom as well as a home study.

-House plants are a wonderful way to brighten up drab offices, reduce stress, and improve air quality — all of which can boost team motivation and productivity.
+House plants are a wonderful way to brighten up drab offices, reduce stress, and improve air quality — all of which can boost productivity.
 So why not flex your green thumb and fill your office with plants?

 If you’re looking for other ways to improve employee wellbeing, explore our desk massage days, nutrition workshops, and workplace mindfulness services.
 We’re here to help DSE workers become more comfortable, happy, and productive.
 Alternatively, for a more thorough assessment of your employees health and safety at work, contact us to discuss arranging in-person DSE assessments, or for remote workers a virtual DSE assessment.